yunhao-lai/yunhao-lai.github.io/_pages/about.md

 My interests focus on algebraic geometry, with potential research interests including: algebraic cycles, moduli spaces, derived categories in algebraic geometry and other topics applying those algebraic methods to problems in geometry.

-You can contact me via `Email' at [laiyh36@mail2.sysu.edu.cn.]
-I look forward to the opportunity to interview or meet with you.
+You can contact me via `Email` at [laiyh36@mail2.sysu.edu.cn.](http://laiyh36@mail2.sysu.edu.cn) I look forward to the opportunity to interview or meet with you.